 - The GRE or other graduate entrance exam requirement will be waived if the applicant’s cumulative GPA is 3.0 or higher.

 - Applicants with an advanced academic or professional degree (MD, DO, JD, PhD, ScD, etc.) from a U.S. or Canadian institution may request a GRE waiver.

 - Waivers for other advanced degrees (MBA, MPH, MPP, MSW, etc.) will be considered on a case-by-case basis; waivers are generally granted if the degree is from an institution that required the applicant to take a graduate admissions test such as the GRE or MCAT.
-The GRE or other graduate entrance exam requirement may also be waived if the applicant’s cumulative GPA is above a 3.0.

 - Statement of purpose

 An official TOEFL, IELTS, OR PTE score report is required for international applicants whose native language is not English.